 There are even several custom soft toric lenses that have multifocal designs to correct presbyopia as well as astigmatism.
 One such multifocal toric lens is Alden Optical's Astera.
 Introduced in 2012, Astera lenses can correct up to 30 diopters of nearsightedness or farsightedness, up to 10 D of astigmatism, and more than 2.00 D of presbyopia.

 Other interesting custom soft lenses include iSight MCL Multifocal contact lenses (GP Specialists).
 "MCL" stands for "myopia control lens," and these custom-made multifocal lenses are designed to slow the progression of nearsightedness in children age 8 and older.
 [Read more about myopia control in children.]

 Some soft custom contacts are now made with advanced silicone hydrogel materials that allow more oxygen to reach the eye than conventional soft lens materials.
-For example, Contamac, a U.K.-based company, recently received FDA approval to supply a proprietary silicone hydrogel material to optical labs in the United States for the fabrication and sale of custom soft lenses.
-The material, called Definitive, can be lathe-cut in a manner similar to how rigid gas permeable contacts are manufactured, for a virtually unlimited degree of customization.
+Currently, two such materials Definitive (Contamac) and Lagado LSH (Menicon) are FDA-approved for use by U.S. optical labs for the fabrication of custom-made silicone hydrogel lenses.
+Both materials can be lathe-cut in a manner similar to how rigid gas permeable contacts are manufactured, for a virtually unlimited degree of customization.

 As with custom rigid GP lenses, fitting soft and silicone hydrogel custom contact lenses is more complex than a conventional contact lens fitting and often involves the use of special equipment to measure corneal topography and higher-order aberrations to assist in the design and fitting of the lenses.